Concepts → ARPG additive vs multiplicative

 • Grim Dawn: Damage Modified, weapon damage scaling, and Conversion are the main multiplicative buckets; + damage is mostly additive within a damage type.

-Covers: the closed-form additive-vs-multiplicative breakeven and how it shifts with current additive stacking.
-Live engine for any number of multiplicative buckets composed together with crit math.
+The closed-form additive-vs-multiplicative breakeven and how it shifts with current additive stacking, with full engine support for any number of multiplicative buckets composed together with crit math.
+Adjacent ARPG questions compose with this answer rather than replace it: